 5. While the cake is baking, make the crunchy topping.
 Mix the sugar with the lemon juice (be sure to remove any pips!) until blended.
 When the cake comes out of the oven and still hot use a pastry brush to generously pour/ soak the sugar mix over the hot cake.
 Use all the liquid if you get it to soak in to the cake.

 6. Leave in the tin until cold and then remove.
 And then eat.

 Slice of crunchy top lemon cake is best eaten on the day or the next day least as it starts to dry out a little after that.

 If a softened cake has sunk disastrously in the middle, cut this out and fill with softened fruits and whipped cream, and serve as a desert.

 Based on Mary Berry’s Baking Bible2008, page 72

 James Lamberton, Fahan Presbyterian

-Below is a comment on the WEB of one who has made the cake:
+Below is a comment of one who has made the cake: